Cheech and Chong's Next Movie: Plot

 Later, on the corner, a roller-skater invites them to a "party," which is in fact a brothel.
 They are kicked out of the place for causing too much commotion, sharing weed with the girls, and urinating in the Jacuzzi.
 They then play a recording from Red's boombox that Red recorded earlier when the police arrived at the hotel he was staying at over the dispute with his luggage, which scares everyone off.
 One of the girls from the brothel accompanies them and they all go onto Sunset Boulevard in search of adventure and more highness.
 After visiting the house of a girl's parents, whom they found at a music store on Ventura Boulevard, they all get into the parents' Rolls-Royce, light up a spliff, and drive to a stand-up comedy club where they tell jokes and encounter the angry hotel receptionist who was falsely arrested earlier that day and begin a commotion with him and a large female bouncer leading to a rally fight.
 Later that night, they are chased by the cops as they check out Red's weed fields out in the countryside.
 They set off fireworks and are suddenly abducted by a UFO along with several of the cannabis plants.
 Cheech meanwhile gets so pumped and excited about the date that he wears himself out and ends up sleeping through it, while dreaming about what might have happened.
-He wakes up in the morning to find Chong (who was abducted by aliens alongside Red) bursting in, dressed in what appears to be a cross between Genghis Khan and a Viking, holding a jar of "space coke", which Chong says, "It'll blow your head off."
+He wakes up in the morning to find Chong (who was abducted by aliens alongside Red) bursting in, dressed as what appears to be a cross between Genghis Khan and a Viking, holding a jar of "space coke", which Chong says, "It'll blow your head off."
 The "space coke" causes Cheech to go berserk and starts trashing their next door neighbor's house with a surprised Chong following after.
 The film ends with the duo bursting through their neighbor's roof into outer space, achieving the ultimate high and Chong dropping the "space coke" back to Earth for others to try which leads to an animated sequence with Cheech and Chong ascending into a blunt which then takes off displaying the caption "That's It Man!"